 How to make a principal-only payment on your mortgage

 Like many homeowners, your mortgage payment can be your largest monthly expense.
 The thought of paying hundreds or thousands of dollars a month for decades can be overwhelming.
-Making additional principal-only payments on your mortgage can reduce the amount of interest you pay and also help you pay your loan off sooner.
+However, making additional principal-only payments on your mortgage can reduce the amount of interest you pay and help you pay your loan off sooner.

 How to make a principal-only payment

-The key is to specify to your lender that you want your extra payments to be applied to your principal.
+The key is to specify to your lender that you want your extra mortgage payments to be applied to your principal.
 If you don't make this clear, you may find the extra payment going toward the interest you owe rather than the principal.
-Regardless of how you make your mortgage payment, here’s how to make sure the extra dollars you contribute go towards principal:
+Regardless of how you make your mortgage payment, here’s how to ensure the extra dollars you contribute go towards principal:

 - Online payments: If you’re set up with online banking, sign in to your account and look for a button or option that allows you to make a payment.
 Many lenders offer the option to put money toward your principal.
 Select that option and specify your amount and date.

 - Phone payments: You can call your lender to make an additional payment toward your principal.
-Have your account information ready.
-Most importantly, tell the person you’re speaking with that you want to apply your additional payment to your principal.
-Make sure to receive confirmation.
+Have your account information ready when you call, and make sure to receive confirmation before making a lump-sum payment.

-- In-person payments: If you feel more comfortable making your payment in person, or if you would like to learn more about additional principal payments, it's a good idea to visit your local branch.
-Make sure you have a check, cash or your bank account information on hand so they can set up your payment.
-And don't forget to remind them you want your payment applied to principal.
+- In-person payments: If you prefer to make your payment in person, or if you would like more information, visit your local branch.
+Bring a check, cash or your bank account information, and confirm that you want your payment applied to the principal.

-- Regular Mail: Your paper statement typically will include a line item for where you want your excess payment to be applied to.
+- Regular Mail: Your paper statement typically will typically include a line item for where you want your excess payment to be applied.

-During the first several years of your loan, the bulk of your mortgage payment goes toward interest.
+During the first several years of your loan, the bulk of your mortgage payments go toward interest.
 The portion of your payment devoted to the principal, on the other hand, may seem surprisingly small.
 Here are some of the benefits of reducing your principal and paying off your mortgage early:

 Access the equity in your home